minlanyu/cs145-site/README.md

 You are required to finish [Project 0](https://classroom.github.com/a/uzL3S4Q_) before the class or in the first week of the class.
 Project 0 will not be graded.
 This is just a project for you to check if you are comfortable with the level of programming in this class and to set up infrastructure for future projects.

 ### Week 1
-* Jan 28 Tue class: Course Overview
+* Jan 28 Tue class: Course Overview; Internet Pinciples
    - Supplemental: [UMass Professor Explains the Internet in 5 Levels of Difficulty](https://www.youtube.com/watch?v=0EqKnvzo3no&t=1216s) by Jim Kurose
-* Jan 30 Thu class: Network topology (K&R 6.6)
+* Jan 30 Thu class: Network at Scale; Network topology (K&R 6.6)
 * Jan 30 Thu: `Project 1 (Topology) released`
 * Jan 31 Fri section: Mininet tutorial
 * Feb 2 Sun: `Project 0 check-in`